-Mushroom spinach red pepper kuku is an inspired version of the Persian style Frittata.
+Mushroom spinach frittata is prepared in a Persian style.
 It is totally packed with nutrients and flavor.
 The taste of this dish is reminiscent of a quiche but without the high calories.
 It works well as a side dish, a snack, for a brunch or just about anytime of the day.

 So easy to make like our Kuku Sabzi (Persian Herb Frittata).